malfinc/mvp/NOTES.md

-Setup so we can pull from gcloud's docker registry:
+gcr-json-keySetup so we can pull from gcloud's docker registry inside of docker for desktop:

     gcloud components install docker-credential-gcr
     docker-credential-gcr configure-docker